-Object thrown from stands hits ump in head
+Ump Joe West hit by ball thrown from stands

-The Milwaukee Brewers-Miami Marlins game on Friday was briefly delayed in the bottom of the fourth inning after first base umpire Joe West was hit in the head by an object thrown from the stands.
+The Brewers-Marlins game on Friday night was briefly delayed in the bottom of the fourth inning after first base umpire Joe West was hit in the head by a baseball thrown from the stands in Milwaukee.

-The replay showed the object bounced off the back off West's head as he faced home plate.
+The replay showed the ball bounced off the back of West's head as he faced home plate.
 West called timeout and huddled with the rest of the crew and a member of the Miller Park security team.

 West appeared to be fine and walked back to his base, with play resuming shortly thereafter.

+West made his major league debut as a 23-year-old on Sept.
+14, 1976.
+He joined the National League staff full time in 1978.
+His 40 seasons umpiring in the majors are the most by any umpire.

-West completed his 5,000th regular-season game as an umpire earlier this month.
-He has spent 40 seasons as an umpire and has worked two All-Star Games, 123 postseason games and six World Series, including last season's.
+West also has also worked two All-Star Games, 123 postseason games and six World Series.

 The Associated Press contributed to this report.